ISO/IEC 27701

 ISO/IEC 27701:2019 (formerly known as ISO/IEC 27552 during the drafting period) is a privacy extension to ISO/IEC 27001.
 The design goal is to enhance the existing Information Security Management System (ISMS) with additional requirements in order to establish, implement, maintain, and continually improve a Privacy Information Management System (PIMS).
 The standard outlines a framework for Personally Identifiable Information (PII) Controllers and PII Processors to manage privacy controls to reduce the risk to the privacy rights of individuals.

 ISO/IEC 27701 is intended to be a certifiable extension to ISO/IEC 27001 certifications.
 In other words, organizations planning to seek an ISO/IEC 27701 certification will also need to have an ISO/IEC 27001 certification.

+Purpose and Benefits of ISO/IEC 27701

+ISO/IEC 27701 helps organizations integrate privacy management into their information security systems.
+Some key benefits include: